llyorshch/dulzumat/content/products/2020-05-24-test-title.md

 ---
-title: Test Title
+title: Test Title 2
 date: 2020-05-24T07:22:24.277Z
-shortDescription: This is the **short** description
+shortDescription: This is the **short** description.
 description: And this is the long description
 price: 1 €
 images: /images/awesome.png